I guarantee there’s a decision you’ve been putting off that, if you postpone it any longer, it is going to cost you dearly.

 Listen, you must preach the Word (2 Timothy 4:2).
 You must teach on the hard things.
 You must be willing to lose people.
 Over the last year, I’ve preached on what the Bible says about war, terrorism, bakers serving gays in Indiana, guns, Hillary Clinton, Donald Trump, transgenderism, sex, and the worst scourge to face our country in years: country music (Sorry.
 Bad Joke.
 I’m more of a Jack Johnson kind of guy).

 As hard as we’ve worked over the years to reach people far from God, we’ve undoubtedly turned away at least as many people as we’ve spoken the truth to in love.
 And I’m perfectly fine with that.
 Remember, our goal isn’t to grow the churches we serve.
 Our goal is to make disciples.
 Growth is the by-product of the goal.
 What is the cost of inaction in this area?
 That’s simple: avoid hard things, and you become spiritually brittle as a body.
 Period.

 [Tweet “Our goal isn’t to grow the churches we serve, but to make disciples.
 Growth is the by-product.”]

 We know we’re not in this for the money.
 None of us went into the ministry to get wealthy.
 We understand sacrifice.
 But I can’t tell you how many Senior Pastors I coach have leadership boards filled with great people who don’t know how to pay them appropriately.

-There are lots of other decisions that Senior Pastors punt down the field, but I find that because of our desire to not appear greedy, we simply avoid this topic altogether.
+There are lots of other decisions that Senior Pastors punt down the field, but I find that because of our desire not to appear greedy, we simply avoid this topic altogether.
 Stop it.
 Besides going broke and having nothing in retirement, the cost of inaction for Senior Pastors who postpone addressing this is huge.
-When you avoid this topic your leadership culture remains bush league.
-To grow you need to create professional systems in your organization, and that includes financial ones.
+When you avoid this topic, your leadership culture remains bush league.
+To grow, you need to create professional systems in your organization, and that includes financial ones.